nowsprinting/RoslynAnalyzerOnUnitySandbox/README.md

 # RoslynAnalyzerOnUnitySandbox

 ## Project Structures

 ### Roslyn Analyzers in project

-Both warn when type name contains lowercase letters.
+Analyzers warn when type name contains lowercase letters.

-#### AnalyzerWithoutAsmdef

-This analyzer in Assets folder.
+* **AnalyzerWithoutAsmdef** : Analyzer in Assets folder.

-#### AnalyzerWithAsmdef

-This analyzer in Assets folder, and under asmdef.
+* **AnalyzerWithAsmdef** : Analyzer in Assets folder, and under asmdef.

-#### AnalyzerInEmbeddedPackage

-This analyzer in embedded package.
+* **AnalyzerInEmbeddedPackage** : Analyzer in embedded package.

-#### AnalyzerInEmbeddedPackageWithAsmdef

-This analyzer in embedded package, and under asmdef.
+* **AnalyzerInEmbeddedPackageWithAsmdef** : Analyzer in embedded package, and under asmdef.

-#### AnalyzerInLocalPackage

-This analyzer in local package.
+* **AnalyzerInLocalPackage** : Analyzer in local package.

-#### AnalyzerInLocalPackageWithAsmdef

-This analyzer in local package, and under asmdef.
+* **AnalyzerInLocalPackageWithAsmdef** : Analyzer in local package, and under asmdef.

-#### AnalyzerInPackage

-This [analyzer in UPM package](https://github.com/nowsprinting/analyzer-in-package) from Git URL.
+* **AnalyzerInPackage** : [This analyzer](https://github.com/nowsprinting/analyzer-in-package) from Git URL.

-#### AnalyzerInPackageWithAsmdef

-This [analyzer in UPM package](https://github.com/nowsprinting/analyzer-in-package) from Git URL, and under asmdef.
+* **AnalyzerInPackageWithAsmdef** : [This analyzer](https://github.com/nowsprinting/analyzer-in-package) from Git URL, and under asmdef.

 ### Analyzer target scripts

 #### NoAsmdef

-asmdefのないスクリプト（Assembly-CSharpに含まれる）。
-asmdef下にないアナライザ4つ（AnalyzerWithoutAsmdef, AnalyzerInEmbeddedPackage, AnalyzerInLocalPackage, AnalyzerInPackage）の診断対象になるはず。
+No assembly definition file (asmdef).
+This script is included Assembly-CSharp.
+The following analyzers are expected.
+Not under asmdef.

+* AnalyzerWithoutAsmdef
+* AnalyzerInEmbeddedPackage
+* AnalyzerInLocalPackage
+* AnalyzerInPackage

 #### NoReferences

-asmdefはあるが、Assembly Definition Referencesに指定のないスクリプト。
-asmdef下にないアナライザ4つ（AnalyzerWithoutAsmdef, AnalyzerInEmbeddedPackage, AnalyzerInLocalPackage, AnalyzerInPackage）の診断対象になるはず。
+Not specified "Assembly Definition References" in asmdef.
+The following analyzers are expected.
+Not under asmdef.

+* AnalyzerWithoutAsmdef
+* AnalyzerInEmbeddedPackage
+* AnalyzerInLocalPackage
+* AnalyzerInPackage

 #### SpecifiedReferences

-asmdefはあり、Assembly Definition ReferencesにWithAsmdefアナライザ4つを指定したスクリプト。
-8アナライザ全ての診断対象になるはず。

-## 検証結果

-### Unity 2020.2.0f1
+Specified 4 analyzers under the asmdef by "Assembly Definition References" in asmdef.
+The following analyzers are expected.
+All analyzers in this project.

+* AnalyzerWithoutAsmdef
+* AnalyzerWithAsmdef
+* AnalyzerInEmbeddedPackage
+* AnalyzerInEmbeddedPackageWithAsmdef
+* AnalyzerInLocalPackage
+* AnalyzerInLocalPackageWithAsmdef
-* NoAsmdef, NoReferences については想定通りの振る舞い
+* AnalyzerInPackage
-* SpecifiedReferences では、Assets下のWithAsmdefアナライザは有効だったが、Packages下のWithAsmdefアナライザ3つは無効
+* AnalyzerInPackageWithAsmdef

-つまり
-* Packages (Embedded package, Local package, Git URL, and maybe UPM registry) 下かつasmdef下のアナライザは無効
+## Results of a verification

+### Unity

+#### Unity 2020.2.0f1

+* **NoAsmdef** and **NoReferences** are correct behaviour
+* In **SpecifiedReferences**, does not work analyzers under Packages and asmdef

+#### Unity 2020.3.4f1

+* Fix **SpecifiedReferences** problem (but no mentioned in release notes and issue tracker)

+### JetBrains Rider

-### Rider Editor package v3.0.6
+#### Rider Editor package v3.0.7

-* すべてのパターンで（つまりasmdefに関係なく）、Assets下およびEmbeddedPackageのアナライザが全て有効

-つまり
-* asmdefの依存関係を見ていない
+For all patterns,

+* Analyzers under Assets folder and embedded packages are working (asmdef has no effect)
-* Embedded package以外のPackages (Local package, Git URL, and maybe UPM registry) 下に置いたアナライザは無効（asmdefに関係なく）
+* Analyzers under local packages and from Git URL (and maybe from UPM registry) are not work

+### Visual Studio Code

-### Visual Studio Code Editor package v1.2.3 (Unity 2020 verified)
+#### Visual Studio Code Editor package v1.2.3 (Unity 2020 verified)

-TBD
+Same as Rider Editor package v3.0.6

+### Visual Studio

-### Visual Studio Editor package v2.0.7 (Unity 2020 verified)
+#### Visual Studio Editor package v2.0.7 (Unity 2020 verified)

 TBD